VipeCloud/vipecloud_api/README.md

 }
 ```

-Sample body when *updating* a new file (e.g. POST to /files/123 ).
+Sample body when *updating* an existing file (e.g. POST to /files/123 ).
 You can update the file_name or tags associated with a file.

 ```
 {